TinkerTools/tinker9/doc/manual/m/install/preq.rst

 In order to compile the GPU code, the most recent
 `PGI compiler <https://www.pgroup.com/products/community.htm>`_
-for OpenACC directives is preferred.
-Due to the limitations of the PGI compiler, the GPU code is unavailable on macOS.
+is preferred for the OpenACC directives.
+Due to its limitations, the GPU code is unavailable on macOS.

 No effort has been spared on building excutables for Windows yet.